Intuex/GPTArm/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Intuex0.1 License - see the [LICENSE](https://github.com/Intuex/0.1-License/blob/main/LICENSE.md) file for details.

 ---